sileod/tasksource/README.md

 Each dataset is mapped to a `MultipleChoice`, `Classification`, or `TokenClassification` task with standardized fields.
 We do not support generation tasks as they are addressed by [promptsource](https://github.com/bigscience-workshop/promptsource).

 All implemented preprocessings can be found in [tasks.py](https://github.com/sileod/tasksource/blob/main/src/tasksource/tasks.py).
 Each preprocessing is a function that takes a dataset as input and returns a standardized dataset.

-The annotation format is designed to be human readable.
+The preprocessing is designed to be human-readable.
 Adding a new preprocessing only takes a few lines, e.g:

 ```python
 cos_e = tasksource.MultipleChoice('question',